-Day 3: Oskar Schindler's Factory, WW1 Cemetery, Rural Hike
+Day 3: Salt Mines of Wieliczka, WW1 Cemetery, Rural Hike

 Day 5: To Uzok, Ukraine via Slovakia’s Dukla Pass

-We start our morning from the picturesque village of Sianki for a short hike and end up at the train station where we board an old Soviet style electric train with wooden seats for a 45 minute journey (please note that the order of events may change if train schedule changes).
-Our local Soviet-style Carpathian train takes us over the Uzhok Pass (2800 ft/850 m) and slowly winds through tunnels and viaducts until arriving at our village station in Volosianki.
-For those with a desire for cold beer or shot of vodka, we can stop at the local (and we mean local!) pub.
+This morning we make our way to the train station where we board an old Soviet style electric train with wooden seats for a 45 minute journey (please note that the order of events may change if train schedule changes).
+Our local Soviet-style Carpathian train takes us over the Uzhok Pass (2800 ft/850 m) and slowly winds through tunnels and viaducts until arriving at our village station in Sianki.
+For those with a desire for cold beer or a shot of vodka, we can stop at the local (and we mean local!) pub.

-We start our hike in Scerbin ascending through beautiful beech forest and coming out to pastures with great panoramas before decending to the rural village of Verchovina Bystra.
+We start our hike in Scerbin, ascending through beautiful beech forest and coming out to pastures with great panoramas before descending to the rural village of Verchovina Bystra.
 Along our hike today we pass a wooden church which is designated as a UNESCO World Heritage Site.

 This morning, we walk to Synevyr Polana village where we will have lunch and visit with one of the local inhabitants at his home.
 The picturesque village only has 40 inhabitants and is not accessible by road.
 We will visit with Fyodor and his family at their home in a most serene and beautiful setting.